Multithreading in Go and Java: types of tasks and solution patterns

 └─ Java: synchronized / ReentrantLock / ConcurrentHashMap / Atomic*

-Go: Goroutines are lightweight, but always keep an eye on fan-in/fan-out and channels—improper organization can cause blocking.
+Go: Goroutines are lightweight, but always watch for fan-in/fan-out and channels — incorrect organization can cause blocking.

-Java: OS threads are heavy, so keep an eye on the thread pool size.
+Java: OS threads are heavy, so control the pool size.
 Incorrect synchronization can easily lead to deadlock.

-Always protect shared data: even simple maps and counters can become a source of racing.
-In Go, use
+Always protect shared data: even simple maps and counters can become a source of races.
+In Go use

-For I/O-intensive tasks, use asynchrony: Go's channels and select allow thousands of parallel operations without OS overhead, while in Java, use CompletableFuture/NIO.
+For I/O tasks, use asynchronous programming: Go channels and select allow thousands of parallel operations without burdening the OS, in Java — CompletableFuture/NIO.

-Producer-Consumer Pipelines: Design Fan-in/fan-out carefully to avoid bottlenecks and endless waits.
+Pipelines (Producer-Consumer): design fan-in/fan-out carefully to avoid bottlenecks and endless waiting.

 Usage Patterns